 This chapter examined how and to what extent EHEA education systems have implemented policies aiming to strengthen the social dimension of higher education.
-The chapter followed the structure of the Principles and Guidelines developed by the BFUG (21), focusing on the ten areas addressed by the document.
-In each of the ten areas, a scorecard indicator has been constructed to be able to monitor and evaluate the overall policy picture in relation to the P&Gs.
+The chapter followed the structure of the Principles and Guidelines developed by the BFUG (21), focusing on the ten areas addressed by monitor and evaluate the overall policy picture in relation to the P&Gs.
 The elements of the scorecard indicators were developed on the basis of the guidelines outlined in the Principles and Guidelines document.